BradinDvorak/CYS-plugins/multivariables/README.md

 #### `.add(options)`

 Adds an instance with the supplied options to the `MultiVariable` object and then returns the `MultiVariable` object.
-Because of this, multiple `add()`s can be chained together.
+Because of this, multiple `.add()`s can be chained together.

 | parameter           | type                                       | default          | description                                                                                                                                     |
 |---------------------|--------------------------------------------|------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|